 Also, when you get married, it is considered a “qualifying life event” (same as a death, child birth, or divorce) that permits you to change your health insurance outside of your employer’s open enrollment period.
 So, don’t wait to start saving money.

-3. Sell Half your Stuff Right Away
+3. Sell Half of Your Stuff

 Assuming you aren’t both minimalists, when you first move in together, you’re going to have crap piled on crap.